What Type of Microgreens Should I Grow?

 Mental health

-A recent meta-analysis revealed that gardening is associated with reductions in depression, anxiety, BMI, as well as increases in life satisfaction, quality of life and sense of community (study).
+A recent study revealed that gardening is associated with reductions in depression, anxiety, BMI, as well as increases in life satisfaction, quality of life, and sense of community.
+Sign me up, right?

 Self-sufficiency